hdelaby/katacoda-scenarios/dash-2020-ux-workshop-1/step2.md

 Now let's get this web application running! `docker-compose -f docker-compose-fixed-instrumented.yml up -d`{{execute}}

-Starting from now, all the traffic coming to your website is monitored, and our web application is accessible.
-Spend some time discovering what it looks like before going further: https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/
+Starting from now, all the traffic coming to Storedog is monitored, and the web application is accessible.
+Let's see what data gets collected!

 **Note:** Many initialization parameters can be used when setting up RUM.
 More information is available in the [documentation](https://docs.datadoghq.com/real_user_monitoring/installation/?tab=us#initialization-parameters).